Everything you need to know about the best things to do in Takayama, Japan!

-In Gassho-style houses, the roofs are thatched, and the two sides of the roof are put together to look like praying hands.
+In Gassho-style traditional houses, the roofs are thatched, and the two sides of the roof are put together to look like praying hands.

 You can see examples of these houses in Hida Folk Village, but they were moved there from other parts of the Hida region.

 In Ogimachi, the houses are original.

 The sarubobo doll is one of the traditional crafts of Gifu prefecture.